Difference Between Hedgehog And Porcupine

 Hedgehog Habitats:

 Hedgehogs are primarily found in Europe, Asia, and Africa.
 They are highly adaptable creatures, inhabiting a variety of environments, including grasslands, forests, deserts, and even urban areas.
-They are often found in areas with dense vegetation providing cover and protection from predators.
+Think about it: they are often found in areas with dense vegetation providing cover and protection from predators.
 Their preference for burrows or sheltered nesting sites reflects this need for security.

 Porcupine Habitats: